rootsongjc/kubernetes-handbook/content/en/blog/sidecar-injection-iptables-and-traffic-routing/index.md

 ---
-title: "Sidecar injection, transparent traffic hijacking and routing process in Istio explained in detail"
+title: "Sidecar injection, transparent traffic hijacking , and routing process in Istio explained in detail"
 date: 2020-08-18T21:08:59+08:00
 draft: false
 weight: 10
-tags: ["istio","iptables"]
+tags: ["istio","iptables","envoy"]
 description: "Based on Istio version 1.13, this blog describes the sidecar pattern and its advantages.
 How sidecar be injected into the data plane, how traffic hijacking and routing is done."
 categories: ["Istio"]
 bg_image: "images/backgrounds/page-title.jpg"